Vocalise (Corigliano)

 Vocalise is a composition for soprano, electronics, and orchestra by the American composer John Corigliano.
 The work was commissioned by the New York Philharmonic under the direction of Kurt Masur with financial contributions from the Francis Goelet Fund.
 It was given its world premiere by the soprano Sylvia McNair and the New York Philharmonic under Masur at Avery Fisher Hall on November 11, 1999.
-The piece is dedicated to Sylvia McNair.
+The piece is dedicated to McNair.

 Composition

 Vocalise is composed in a single movement and has a duration of roughly 20 minutes.

 Background

 The music was commissioned by Masur and the New York Philharmonic for a program of all new music commemorating the new millennium titled "Messages for the Millennium."
 Corigliano used the opportunity of the commission to illustrate the evolution of music through the past millennium.
 In a pre-concert interview with Anthony Tommasini of The New York Times, Corigliano explained, "It starts with the first instrument, the voice, first humming, then intoning.
 Then the percussion, the oldest instruments, enter.
 As the orchestra grows, a kind of progression of materials unfolds.
 But they are the same materials, treated differently."
 The ensemble is later joined by the electronic elements, which provide the "only contribution to sound of the 20th century."
 He added, "I didn't want a piece where electronics, like an upstart, are used to shake things up.
 I wanted them to add to the beauty of the orchestra."